ansys/pysimai/doc/source/user_guide/config_file.rst

 Content
 -------

-The configuration file is written in `TOML <https://toml.io/>`_.
+You write the configuration file in `TOML <https://toml.io/>`_.
-Any parameter used to configure the :class:`~ansys.simai.core.client.SimAIClient` can be be passed from the configuration file.
+From this file, you can pass parameters for configuring the :class:`~ansys.simai.core.client.SimAIClient` instance.

-Example :
+Example
-"""""""""
+"""""""

 .. code-block:: TOML